Muthukulam Parvathy Amma: Biography

-Parvathy Amma was born on 26 January 1904 in Thattakkattusseri house in Muthukulam in present-day Alappuzha district, the daughter of P. Rama Panicker and Velumbiamma.
-Her elder brother, who was also a Sanskrit scholar, played a significant role in the care of Parvathy Amma as their father died when she was a child.
+Muthukulam Parvathy Amma was born on Thursday, January 28, 1904, as the youngest daughter of Ramapanicker from Thattakkattussery house in Muthukulam, and Velumbiamma of Nallanikkal Kandathil house in Arattupuzha, in present-day Alappuzha district of Kerala.
+Ramapanicker an astrologer by profession was also a progressive thinker.
+Even during the time untouchability in Kerala, he copied and wrote down the Hindu epics Ramayana and Mahabharata and distributed to many.
+When Parvathy was one and a half years old, her father died.

-After studying under Krishnan Nair of Muthukulam, she was educated at VMG School, Kirikadu and VH School, Kollam.
-After passing the Vdwan and Visharad examinations from the University of Madras, she started her career as a teacher.
+Her subsequent life was full of hardship.
+They were not likely to get the family share of her father, according to the common law of that time.
+Therefore, they moved from Thattakattussery to a little property and a small house that they had previously acquired.
+There were hardships at home, but her older brother raised her in a way that didn't affect her at all.
+Parvathy's primary education was at Muthukulam Varanapalli Primary School and Keerikad School.
+The upper-caste students did not like to sit close to the dark and thin Parvathy because of her caste and appearance.
+She was able to continue in class only because the law allowed it.
+She also studied under Krishnan Nair of Muthukulam.

+Parvati Amma studied Sanskrit from Sanskrit scholars Chepad Achyutavariyar, Chalil Veluvasan and Padmanabhapanikar.
+She attained scholar status after studying Sanskrit poems from Sriramodantham to Kumarasambhavam Raghuvansham Magham.
+This later helped her poetry writing.
+When she joined VH School in Kollam, she met poets Mary John Thottam, Mundakkal Lakshmi and Mayyanad Lakshmi.
+They used to write letters to each other in verse.
+After passing the ninth standard, Parvathy took up teaching career.
+Then she also passed the Vdwan and Visharad examinations from the University of Madras.
+She also acquired a general knowledge of Hindi, Tamil, and Bengali languages during this time.

 Parvathy Amma, a follower of Narayana Guru wanted to establish a sangha (group) of women followers of the Guru.
 The Mahila Ashram (ashram for women) she wanted to set up was a refuge like that which existed for the Buddhist nuns.

 Parvati Amma, who supported the Indian freedom struggle, was inclined towards the Indian National Congress.
 She campaigned for the Congress party in the 1960 general elections and traveled all over Kerala, speaking at various meetings.
 The play Save India written by her for the election campaign was performed allover the Kerala.
 She also took part in the struggles related to the Vaikom Satyagraha.

 The women of Muthukulam have long wanted a maternity ward at the Muthukulam Public Health Center.
 Parvati Amma is one of the prominent people who worked to make this possible.
 She was a great propagandist of Gandhian ideas and actively participated in anti-alcohol activities and wrote and preached extensively to educate the people about the evils of alcoholism.

 Parvathi Amma, who was also a dancer, was the headmistress at the Harippad Government Girls' School when she composed the Kayarupinni Thiruvathira, a modification of traditional Thiruvathira dance.

-She died on September 15, 1977.
+She died on 15 September 1977.